The 2023 SUMMER SHORT-TERM FELLOWSHIP PROGRAM

 Application Procedures

-The following application materials are required and must be submitted using the online application via Submittable.
-All files should be submitted in PDF or MS Word Format, unless otherwise noted in the instructions.
+The following application materials are required and must be submitted via the online application system, which will be active and available until 11:59 PM on January 8, 2024.
+All files should be submitted in PDF or MS Word Format unless otherwise noted in the instructions.
 You may submit application materials in separate files or all in one file (all in one file and PDF preferred).
 Please include your last name in the file name of all documents.

 1.)
 Project description (Please include the following in 1500 -1800 words):